wwan13/wwan13/README.md

   </div>

-- 💻  i am student backend developer
+- 💻  I want to be a Back-End developer

 - 📚  studying at SCH univ